How to Book Free Mini Stopovers (Less than 24 Hours) at No Extra Cost

 The fare rules of the underlying offer are the rules of the game for your flight booking.
 Here, among other things, it is determined for which travel period flights are available, with which airlines you can travel and what the costs are if you cancel.
 They also contain details on transfer and stopover regulations.

-After entering travel dates and the subsequent loading process, you only have to select a flight similar to the one above.
+After the subsequent loading process, you only have to select a flight similar to the one above.
 After clicking on “rules” the complete fare rules appear:

 Now, the browser search function (Ctrl + F or ⌘ + F) helps to find the appropriate conditions for “stopover”.